sr-murthy/fsrapiclient/README.md

 >>> client.search_frn('hiscox')
 FsrApiResponseException: Multiple firms returned.
 Firm name needs to be more precise.
 If you are unsure of the results please use the common search endpoint
 ```
-In this case the exception was generated because a common search for `"hiscox"` shows that there are multiple firm entries featuring the name `"Hiscox"``:
+In this case the exception was generated because a common search for `'hiscox'` shows that there are multiple firm entries containing this name fragment:
 ```python
 >>> client.common_search(urlencode({'q': 'hiscox', 'type': 'firm'})).fsr_data
 [{'URL': 'https://register.fca.org.uk/services/V0.1/Firm/812274',